xitska/xitska.github.io/content/post/collat.md

 4) Signal our completion event (just for speed and reliability)
 5) Terminate the thread to avoid a bugcheck

-Provided we sufficient knowledge of the Microsoft 64-bit calling convention, this should be pretty simple.
+Provided we have sufficient knowledge of the Microsoft 64-bit calling convention, this should be pretty simple.
 The main things we need to be aware of are:
 - The 32 byte stack shadow space, which is mainly used for saving parameters.
 Failure to account for this *could* lead to corruption of our ROP chain!
 - Stack alignment, for XMM registers.
 Some Windows functions make use of *SIMD* instructions meaning the call stack should always be aligned, otherwise the CPU raises a general protection fault!
 - Allocation of space for stack arguments (after the shadow region).
 In our case, our gadget can adjust the stack by 120 bytes, giving us space for a total of 19 parameters.
+This resolves the main issues related to having no dispatcher.

 Keeping this in mind we can craft our ROP chain like so:
 ```cpp